dvoropaev/alterator-for-doc/subprojects/alterator-manager/docs/modules/executor.md

 - The `stderr_strings` field enables returning an array of strings from the stderr stream.

+- The `exit_status` field enables returning the exit code of the process.

 - The fields `stdout_byte_limit`, `stdout_strings_limit`, and
   `stderr_strings_limit` set the maximum size in bytes for the corresponding array.